On asymptotic Fermat over the Z_2 extension of Q: Abstract

 \section{Abstract}

-Let $K$ be a number field having odd narrow class number and a unique prime $\lambda$ above $2$.
-Inspired by recent work of Kraus, we prove that there are no elliptic curves defined over $K$ with conductor~$\lambda$ and a $K$-rational $2$-torsion point.
+In a recent work the authors prove the effective asymptotic Fermat's Last Theorem for the infinite family of fields $\Q(\zeta_{2^{r+2}})^+$ where $r \ge 0$.
+A crucial step in their proof is the following conjecture of Kraus.
+Let $K$ be a number field having odd narrow class number and a unique prime $\lambda$ above~$2$.
+Then there are no elliptic curves defined over $K$ with conductor~$\lambda$ and a $K$-rational point of order $2$.
+In this note we give a new elementary proof of Kraus' conjecture that makes use only of basic facts about elliptic curves, Tate curves and Tate modules.

-Furthermore, in the case of $K$ a totally real field where $2$ is totally ramified, we establish the asymptotic Fermat's Last Theorem over $K$.
-As another consequence, we prove the effective asymptotic Fermat's Last Theorem for the infinite family of fields $K=\Q(\zeta_{2^r})^+$ where $r \ge 2$.